asascience/2022-NOS-Code-Delivery-to-NCO/README.md

 This repository contains version 3.5.0 of the NOAA/National Ocean Service (NOS) Coastal and Ocean Modeling Framework (COMF) code package for delivery to the NOAA/National Weather Service (NWS)/National Centers for Environmental Prediciton (NCEP) Central Operations (NCO) for the next production implementation at NOAA’s Weather and Climate Operational Supercomputing System (WCOSS2).

+NOTE: Due to file size limitations on GitHub, the fix directory was not uploaded.
+See the nosofs.v3.5.0 release notes for instructions on where to find the fix direcotry.

 ## Overview
 The National Ocean Service (NOS) develops and operates Operational Forecast Systems (OFS) that provide users with nowcast (analyses of near-present) and forecast guidance of water levels, currents, salinity and water temperature out to a minimum of 120 hours, four times per day.
 The OFS are operated under a standardized Coastal Ocean Modeling Framework (COMF) at NOAA’s WCOSS.